MoreDocs/moredocs.github.io/_posts/2024-06-15-channel-mapping.markdown

 #### Setup gains
 From what I have gathered from the sources posted at the end of the post, a matrix mixer should have its gains configured.
 There is a gain for each input channel, each output channel and a global gain.
 Failing to set a gain will result in silence for the input or output channel, or even silence completely the audio stream for the global gain.

 As explained sooner, the matrix mixer needs to be configured with the `AudioUnitSetParameter(_:_:_:_:_:_:)` function so we are going to write a helper function in this post.
-Here what it looks like:
+Here is what it looks like:

 ```swift
 func setAudioUnitValue(